IS SETTING SAG IS A CRAP SHOOT?

 IT COMES DOWN TO THE DIRTY WORDS, HOMEWORK AND TESTING.

 Want a better performing, neutral steering, traction searching, stable front end?
-You mimmic the pros.
+You mimmic the pros by spending time testing and doing homework.

 Example: